If you require an alternate format for accessibility purposes, please contact our Board Secretary.

 History

-A true grassroots organization, NMD United's origin began with the rise of social media.
-Members of an online group of adults with muscular dystrophy, spinal muscular atrophy, and other neuromuscular disabilities realized that many of the socialization and support groups focused mostly on children and their parents.
-Adults with neuromuscular disabilities (NMDs) face new challenges and craved open discussion with peers.
+A true grassroots organization, with an all-volunteer board of directors of peers living with NMDs, NMD United's origin began with the rise of social media.
+Members of an online group of adults with muscular dystrophy, spinal muscular atrophy, and other neuromuscular disabilities voiced frustrations that the majority of socialization and support groups available focused mostly on children and their parents.
+Adults with neuromuscular disabilities (NMDs) face new challenges and crave open discussion with peers.